Luca Bassanese

-Luca Bassanese (born 18 December 1975, Vicenza, Italy) is an Italian singer, songwriter, actor, writer, and musician who is very practicing in social issues.

-He won the MEI Plate 2015 (Independent Labels Meeting) as best folk music artist, the Recanati Musicultura Award and the Certificate of merit for the Civil Commitment (National Award "Marcello Torre").
-Bassanese is one of the most important exponents of the new Italian folk music.
-His lyrics are both poetic and satiric and denounce the contradictions of his country through an unconventional (original) language.
+Luca Bassanese (born 18 December 1975) is an Italian singer, songwriter, actor, writer, and musician.
+In 2015, Bassanese won the MEI Plate 2015 (Independent Labels Meeting) as best folk music artist, the Recanati Musicultura Award and the Certificate of merit for the Civil Commitment (National Award "Marcello Torre").
+Bassanese is regarded as an influential singer and songwriter in the genre of new Italian folk music.
+His lyrics use unconventional language, often described as satirizing poeticism, to denounce what he feels are the contradictive actions of his country.

 Career

-Three stages signed the way that Luca Bassanese will decide to begin in his artistic path: the assiduous listening of Fabrizio De André Volume III album, the daily contact with his father harmonica player, and the meeting with the composer, author and producer Stefano Florio with whom he begins an artistic and human fellowship that will take him to collaborate in the realization of his albums and his performances.

-Being an artist in tune with environmental and civil commitment movements, he has been disclosed to the general public in 2004, when he won the XV Recanati Musicultura Award edition with the piece (song) Confini.

-After several concerts from the beginning of his artistic career in Italy, he collaborated with National and International artists and musicians such as Antonio Cornacchione, Jacopo Fo and the Original Kocani Orkestar of Macedonia.
-Luca Bassanese flies to France to promote his sixth album, "Popolare Contemporaneo", on 23 November 2013.
-He gets (achieved) a massive success of public and criticism with a concert at the prestigious Cabaret Sauvage in Paris within Le Bal Rital happening.
+There were three defining aspects of Luca Bassanese's life that are citing as setting him upon his path of making music: his listening to Fabrizio De André's Volume III album throughout his childhood and life, the influence of his father who would regularly play harmonica, and his first meeting with the composer, author and producer Stefano Florio whom had pushed him to begin as an artist and to collaborate in the development and realization of writing his albums and enacting his performances.
+Being an artist in response to environmental and civil commitment movements at the time, Bassanese had disclosed himself to the general public in 2004, allowing a transparent view of his work. in 2004 he also won the XV Recanati Musicultura Award edition with the piece (song) Confini.
+After several concerts since the beginning of his artistic career in Italy, he collaborated with national and international artists and musicians alike such as Antonio Cornacchione, Jacopo Fo and the Original Kocani Orkestar of Macedonia.
+Later on in his career on 23 November 2013, Bassanese would fly to France to promote his sixth album, "Popolare Contemporaneo".
+He achieved critical public success during this promotional tour, however he also garnered criticism with a concert held at the prestigious Cabaret Sauvage in Paris.

 On 11 December 2013, Bassanese was awarded with the Certificate of merit for the Civil Commitment (National Award Marcello Torre).

-In 2014 his album entitled "L'amore (è) sostenibile" argues about the sustenibility issue, and the song in the album entitled "La balata dell'emigrante" is dedicated to Italian migrants.
+In 2014 his album entitled "L'amore (è) sostenibile" the song in the album entitled "La balata dell'emigrante" is dedicated to Italian migrants and their struggles.

-On 17 October 2014 he opens the Grand Soufflet Festival in Bretagne (France), followed by a new band created for the European tour called Tarantella Circus Oschestra.
+On 17 October 2014 Bassanese opened the Grand Soufflet Festival in Bretagne, France, followed by the establishment of a new band created for the European tour called Tarantella Circus Oschestra.

-On 4 October 2015 Luca Bassanese receives the "MEI (Independent Labels Meeting) Plate as the best artist for the safeguarding of Italian folk music with particular reference to the environmental, cultural and social sustainability issues".
+On 4 October 2015 Bassanese received the MEI (Independent Labels Meeting) Plate as "the best artist for the safeguarding of Italian folk music with particular reference to the environmental, cultural and social sustainability issues".